pantheon-systems/documentation/source/releasenotes/2024-08-14-wordpress-composer-managed-1-32-1.md

 categories: [wordpress, action-required]
 ---

 The 1.32.1 update is now available for the [WordPress (composer managed)](/guides/wordpress-composer/wordpress-composer-managed) upstream.
-This release fixes a bug that was causing some WordPress core resources (CSS and JS files, as well as the default favicon image) to 404 due to improper URL construction on single sites.
+This release fixes a bug that was causing some WordPress core resources (CSS and JS files, as well as the default favicon image) to return a 404 error due to improper URL construction on single sites.

 For more details, refer to the [WordPress (Composer Managed) changelog](https://github.com/pantheon-systems/wordpress-composer-managed/blob/default/CHANGELOG.md).

 #### Action required

-To benefit from these updates and ensure your site is using the most current version, you need to apply the update to your WordPress (composer managed) site or upstream.
+To benefit from these updates and ensure your site is using the most current version, apply the update to your WordPress (composer managed) site or upstream.

 #### Applying updates